 Information Exchange Requirement (IER): A finalized, harmonized and detailed operational expression of an information requirement, complemented by other operational constraints, that allow appropriate technical solutions to be identified and designed, (Source: NATOTerm).

-Information Exchange Package Documentation (IEPD): A set of logically cohesive W3C XML Schema documents and other supporting files, that represent one or more reusable or implementable XML information models, (Defined by SRM Vision Process Workshop).

 Information Exchange Specification (IES): A comprehensive and detailed description of the translation of an information exchange requirement into a specific technical solution, including appropriate justifications.

 Notes: As the information exchange specification links operational requirements to technical details, the impact of technical changes on operational requirements and vice versa becomes traceable (Source: NATOTerm).

-Harmonization: Within the context of this document: It is the data operation to compare two set(s) of data objects between NATO SRM (MIM) and a NATO data standard; e.g., ADatP-03 with the aim to match/align the description/representation in that NATO standard with the one in MIM.
-This operation creates a mapping between the related data objects and ensures that both descriptions are made the same by doing necessary changes.
+Harmonization: Within the context of this document: It is the operation to compare two set(s) of data or information objects between NATO SRM and a NATO data or information standard; e.g., ADatP-03 with the aim to match/align the description/representation in that NATO standard with the one in SRM.
+This operation creates a linkage between the related data and information objects and ensures that both descriptions are made the same by doing necessary changes.

 Model: A limited representation of the real world.
 Models have three important properties: they are reproducing (i.e., they describe something, there is a real-world matchable concept), they are limited (not all properties are reproduced), and they are pragmatic (models map to reality only for specific purposes; there is no use in modelling properties that do not contribute to the intended use).